 Implantable cardioverter defibrillator

 As Maeve grew stronger, Dr. Shah talked to her and her family about how they could best avoid another sudden cardiac attack.
 The physician suggested an implantable cardioverter defibrillator, a device that would help regulate Maeve's heart rhythms and keep them within normal range.

 There are two types of ICDs and both were medically appropriate for Maeve.
 Her parents and doctors let her make the decision.
 “It was a tough call to make.
 Doctor Shah said both will do the job, but the doctors won’t help you make the decision.
 I know that’s their job, but it’s still frustrating," Maeve recalls with a chuckle.

 She eventually opted for the smaller of the two, a subcutaneous ICD for two main reasons: It’s less invasive to the heart since the lead is attached to the outside of the organ, and the position of the device was less likely to interfere with her favorite sports: softball and volleyball.

 The SICD has only recently become an option for children because it was initially too large to be safely placed in the torso of a child.
 However, technological improvements have decreased its size and made it an option for children as well as adults.
 Maeve was one of the first children to receive the device at CHOP.

 Thirty hours after her implant surgery, Maeve was home for the first time in 11 days.

 A bright future

 Less than a year after her sudden cardiac arrest, Maeve was cleared to start playing softball again.
 She has surprisingly few limitations on what she can do.
-"Basically, the only thing I can’t do is the rope climb in gym class and no contact sports," Maeve explains.
+"Basically, the only thing I couldn't do was the rope climb in gym class and no contact sports," Maeve explains.